 This study seeks to evaluate the quality of a volunteer-based animal-vehicle collision programme—the California Roadkill Observation System (CROS)—and its contribution to knowledge about species ranges.
 Assessing more than 35,000 observations of more than 400 species, the authors found that species identification accuracy was high for both professional (99 per cent) and non-professional users (95 per cent).

-The ranges derived from the CROS dataset overlapped to a large extent with GBIF-medicated occurrences, however, in 139 species the roadkill data expanded ranges by a mean of 3,735 km.
-In some ten per cent of species, this would increase their environmental niche—0.13 degrees C for mammals, suggesting a clear significance of the dataset, that if published to GBIF could fill gaps in knowledge.
+The ranges derived from the CROS dataset overlapped to a large extent with GBIF-mediated occurrences.
+However, for 139 species the roadkill data expanded ranges by a mean of 3,735 km².
+For some ten per cent of species, this would increase their environmental niche—0.13 degrees C for mammals, suggesting a clear significance of the dataset, that if published to GBIF could fill gaps in knowledge.